The Secretary of State was asked—

 The security situation in Northern Ireland remains severe.

-In light of the answer that the Secretary of State has given, can he advise the House what steps the Government are taking to ensure a smooth transition and continued security and peace in Northern Ireland when the withdrawal agreement transition period comes to an end on 31 December?
+In the light of the answer that the Secretary of State has given, can he advise the House what steps the Government are taking to ensure a smooth transition and continued security and peace in Northern Ireland when the withdrawal agreement transition period comes to an end on 31 December?

 There are very good discussions with the EU on security matters, and there are very strong bonds with the Irish Government.
 I remain confident that the security situation that I have just described can be well managed with our current relationships and within the remit of the transition agreement.